mvp-2003/DealMate/README.md

 ### Frontend (Next.js App)

-The Next.js frontend provides the main web interface for DealPal.
+The Next.js frontend provides the main web interface for DealMate.
 It's a modern React application built with TypeScript and Tailwind CSS.

 **Key Features:**
 - Comprehensive dashboard for deal management